tolentinoel/tolentinoel/README.md

 I find Software Engineering exciting because it aligns with user experience and creativity.
 I love building and seeing projects come to life.
 Front-end Development is my fave!
 I am looking forward in building interesting and amazing products that serve a great deal of purpose.

+- ⚡ Fun fact:

 - 🔭 I’m currently working on ...

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing to attain a deeper knowledge about webpage responsiveness & accessibility.

-- 📫 How to reach me: ...
+- 📫 How to reach me:

 - 😄 Pronouns: She/They
-- ⚡ Fun fact: